-The first is a 3 course general program for those professionals with little or no experience and/or knowledge in Social-Emotional and Character Development; Foundations, Pedagogy and Practice, and Practicum.
+The first program is a three course General Track program for those professionals with little or no experience and/or knowledge in Social-Emotional and Character Development; Foundations, Pedagogy and Practice, and Practicum.

 Each of these three courses introduces and develops knowledge and skills in social and emotional and character development for those who will be the primary deliverer (i.e. educators, school counselors, social workers, school psychologists, antibullying, specialists, after-school program staff, etc) to all students prekindergarten through twelfth grade as well as college level students.
 Regardless of the Social-Emotional and/or Character Development program currently implemented in your school (if at all), participants in this credentialing program will acquire knowledge of: Self-awareness, Emotional Regulation, Social Awareness, Relationship Building and Decision Making, as well as the principles of Character Education.
 Participants will also develop lessons and/or action plans for implementation in their individual settings.

 Each of the courses in this program is designed to help deepen the foundation and Pedagogy and Practice for a more experienced professional as well as serve as a spring board to document the past, present and future journey in Social-Emotional and Character Development.